aidan-duggan/while-gaming/_drafts/step-1-acquire-the-lego.md

 layout: post

 ---
-With my plan in motion the first step is to get the pieces!
+To put my plan in motion the first step is to get the pieces!
 I figured I'd do both ships I found, a smaller one to practice and the large one.

 I hit up bricklink and learned about the wonderful world of buy and selling Lego bricks!